xingchen-fan/DY_stat_boost/README.md

 Each era has a set of files.
 Take 2016 as an example, let's look at them:
 * `2016DY.sh` : where the generation of new events only happens.
 * `ConfigDY.py` : A minimal skeleton CMSSW config file, required by the CRAB config file and shared by all eras.
+* `FrameworkJobReport.xml` : A minimal report file required by the CRAB config file and shared by all eras.
 * `crabConfig2016.py` : the CRAB config file that you need to modify.

 There is no need to modify the skeleton CMSSW config file, but the shell script and the CRAB config file.